 Of course I would think about how lucky I am that my kids want to be around me so much and love me so much it borders on obsession…because I know one day they will grow out of it and rather be with their friends.

 But other times I want to drive forks into my ears and run screaming out of the house because I can’t stand one more second of being so needed!!!

-Luckily there are several tips and tricks that make handling a clingy toddler easier!
+Luckily there are several tips and tricks that make handling toddler separation anxiety easier!

 Leave them with other people

 Of course it’s hard for you to hear your kids scream for you when you leave them with someone, but it’s also hard for you to never have a moment alone.
 There will also be times out of necessity you need to leave your kids with someone.
 So even if you don’t have somewhere you have to go, start leaving them with a trusted friend or family member to get them used to being with someone other than you.

 When I have to go somewhere that I can’t bring my kids, I leave them with my parents.
 When they would be going through their separation anxiety, they had a hard time when I would leave.
 It wasn’t easy for me to go but I knew I had to.